-The estimated gross realisation of these projects is close to $200 million each.
-This is big bikkies in anyone’s books, much less for a club with a volunteer board and a General Manager with an expertise in club operations rather than building and development.
+This is big bikkies in anyone’s books, and especially so for a club with a volunteer board and a General Manager that is an expert in club operations rather than building and development.

 So what does this mean for General Managers and boards exploring redevelopment of their club?